-Floors including sub-floors Repair Category 2 Notes Sections of flooring show some unevenness with sprung/loosened boards noted particularly to the side sun lounge and bathroom areas.
-Further checks and remedial works will be necessary as appropriate.
+Floors including sub-floors Repair Category 2 Notes Sections of flooring noted to be of mixed construction with some areas uneven.
+Some sub floor ventilation was noted to be blocked off.
+Further checks and remedial works necessary as appropriate.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

-Repair Category 2
+Repair Category 1

-Notes Further updating of internal joinery and kitchen fittings could be considered to personal preference.
+Notes Internal joinery and kitchen fittings show signs of normal wear and tear.
+Ongoing attention and updating could be considered to personal preference.

 Chimney breasts and fireplaces

 Repair Category 2

-Notes It would appear chimneys have been disused in the recent past with electric fires over.
-Chimneys will require to be checked and swept.
+Notes Further checks of chimneys and fireplaces will be necessary prior to resumption of use.
 All disused flues should be capped and vented.